Christophe Szpajdel

-Christophe Szpajdel ([ʃpajdɛl]; born 29 September 1970) is a Belgian-born international calligraphist and illustrator, principally known for designing band logos.
+Christophe Szpajdel ([ʃpajdɛl]; born 29 September 1970) is a Belgian-born international calligrapher and illustrator, principally known for designing band logos.

 Life

 Szpajdel was born on 29 September 1970 in Gembloux, Namur, Belgium, and grew up in Louvain-la-Neuve, Walloon Brabant, Belgium.
 His parents are of Polish origin but immigrated to Belgium before he was born.
 He grew up speaking Polish and French, and eventually learned English, German, Dutch, Italian, Portuguese and Spanish.
 Szpajdel began drawing at the age of 3 when he drew a praying mantis while vacationing with his parents in the south of France.

 From 1981 to 1989, he attended the Institut Saint-Jean Baptiste, a Catholic primary school in Wavre, Walloon Brabant, Belgium.
 His parents were originally against his ambitions of becoming a calligraphist and insisted on his continual education and enrollment in a university.
 In 1989, Szpajdel enrolled at the Université catholique de Louvain where he studied biology, agronomy and forestry, graduating in 1996 with a degree in Forestry Engineering.